-For clients facing non-renewal or cancellation of their insurance coverage, Marsh PCS may be able to assist.
+For clients facing non-renewal or cancellation of their insurance coverage, MMA PCS may be able to assist.
 We have access to a wide variety of excess and surplus (E&S) insurers if coverage is unavailable in the standard insurance market.

 Many states allow E&S insurers, also referred to as non-admitted insurers, to transact business in their state if there is a special need that cannot or will not be met by standard (i.e., admitted) insurers.
 It’s important to note that E&S coverage can be costly and is not protected by the state guaranty fund for claims.
 However, it does provide insurance options for high-risk properties.

-If you are contemplating a major renovation, have concerns about obtaining insurance coverage in California, or have received a non-renewal or cancellation notice, a Marsh PCS personal risk advisor is available to help you navigate the complexities of the marketplace.
+If you are contemplating a major renovation, have concerns about obtaining insurance coverage in California, or have received a non-renewal or cancellation notice, an MMA PCS personal risk advisor is available to help you navigate the complexities of the marketplace.